Teen Asks If She Was Wrong For Warning Her Dad’s New Girlfriend About His Dating Patterns

 Coping with Parental Choices

 Understanding that one cannot control another's choices is a crucial lesson for children, especially when it comes to parental relationships.
-A developmental psychologist highlights that adolescents often struggle with feelings of powerlessness regarding their parents' decisions, particularly in romantic contexts.
+Adolescents often struggle with feelings of powerlessness regarding their parents' decisions, particularly in romantic contexts.
 This struggle can lead to what is known as 'role reversal,' where children take on parental responsibilities, potentially leading to emotional burnout.

 Dad does sound like a predator.